matteopasina/Empatica-Assignment/README.md

 implemented to cache the result of the queries to the DB
 - The zoom on the map can be blocked to a certain maximum level and the get request can be modified to query just the visible part
-- Marker clustering can help the visualization
+- Marker clustering can help visualization

 ## Expansion